OlegKonings/CUDA_cuBLAS_DP_implementation/README.md

 NOTE: All CUDA GPU times include all device memsets, host-device memory copies and device-host memory copies.

 Will create larger data sets for bigger tests, and this is just a beta version.
-The CUDA implementation can be further optimized as well, but already is completely done (including all memory ops and copies) in under 1 ms, so that is impressive.
+The CUDA implementation can be further optimized as well, but already solves the problem (including all memory ops and copies) in under 1 ms, so that is impressive.

+War gegen Python!

 ____